MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 ### Impact

 - Starting April 2023, these controls can no longer be added to forms.
-- Existing control instances will work on existing forms until April 2024.
+- No additional support or fixes will be provided on these controls after April 2024.

 ### Action required by you